 - Book a fast boat with hotel pick-up: Sanur (Bali) to Nusa Penida – This option includes a fast boat from Sanur (Bali) to Nusa Penida but also includes pick-up from your hotel in Bali in a van.
 This option from GetYourGuide is a bit more expensive but takes all the hassle out of the transit from Bali to Nusa Penida.

 10 Awesome things to do on Nusa Lembongan

-The top things to do on Nusa Lembongan
+Alright, let’s get stuck into the top things to do on Nusa Lembongan in Bali.